impossible98/nest-docs/docs/overview/middleware.md

 You implement custom Nest middleware in either a function, or in a class with an `@Injectable()` decorator.
 The class should implement the `NestMiddleware` interface, while the function does not have any special requirements.
 Let's start by implementing a simple middleware feature using the class method.

-::: warning
+:::warning

-`Express` and `fastify` handle middleware differently and provide different method signatures, read more [here](/techniques/performance#middleware).
+`Express` and `fastify` handle middleware differently and provide different method signatures, read more [here](../techniques/performance#middleware).

 :::